*Updated 2024

 It matters who you’re up against

 When facing enemies that don’t subscribe to the rules of democracy and Western morals, governments may have to speak the language of their opponents to get results.
-Terrorist organizations like Al Qaeda don’t think twice about torturing their captives, and even have a manual to show members exactly what to do.
+Terrorist organizations like ISIS, Hamas, and Al Qaeda don’t think twice about torturing their captives, and even have a manual to show members exactly what to do.
 During the Vietnam war, the North Vietnamese government re-purposed the Hoa Lo Prison in order to torture American POWs for information.
 If suspects (terrorists or otherwise) pose a threat to a nation and play by a different set of rules – rules that include the use of torture – the opposing government may have no choice but to do so as well.
 In fact, in some cases, torture may even be a deterrent to war, thus saving lives.

 The Bottom Line: While a morally defunct and potentially inefficient way of gathering information, there may be good reason to use torture if it means saving lives.
 What do you think?
 Are there any scenarios in which using torture can be justifiable?